-We all have our ups and downs and yes, it’s true, every trader goes the through the hard times every now and again…especially the past few years for short sellers who haven’t adapted to this crazy market like my top millionairestudents and I have (you must adapt in changing markets…or perish)!**
+We all have our ups and downs and yes, it’s true, every trader goes the through the hard times every now and again…especially the past few years for short sellers who haven’t adapted to this crazy market like my top millionaire trading challenge students and I have (you must adapt in changing markets…or perish)!**

 And it’s how you pick yourself up from your losses that help you become who you were meant to be.
 So, it’s important to know that this is completely normal and an inevitable part of any trader’s career, in fact, it’s a REQUIRED part of your education as every great trader MUST learn how to deal with losses, and over time, how to minimize them.

-One of the things I strive to impart upon my millionaire Tim Sykes Millionaire Challenge Team is that if you can improve your constitution so that you can weather the hard times, you’ll ultimately become a stronger trader with greater career longevity.students in the
+One of the things I strive to impart upon my millionaire trading challenge students in the Tim Sykes Millionaire Challenge Team is that if you can improve your constitution so that you can weather the hard times, you’ll ultimately become a stronger trader with greater career longevity.

 All the same, getting through the hard times can be challenging.
 So, these tips can be useful in helping you survive the tough times so that you’ll hold on until things brighten up again, career-wise.

 1. Let yourself wallow, briefly.
 Did you have a terrible trade, or maybe a week of terrible trades?
 That sucks, and you deserve to take a moment to feel sorry for yourself.
 Actually, it can be very helpful to take a short break to really let yourself wallow.
 Bring on your “poor me” best.
 It’s important to let it get out of your system so that you don’t begin to form an association with trading bringing you misery.
 Giving yourself this permission to wallow for a brief amount of time (a few hours, days or even weeks at most) can make it easier to return to your regime of millionaire habits once you’re through.